What is angioplasty?

 - The dye could damage the kidneys.
 If you have diabetes or kidney disease, you may have a higher risk for kidney damage.
 Your healthcare provider may want you to take medicine before and after the test to help protect your kidneys.

-- The test can cause irregular heart rhythms, which could need treatment.
+- The procedure can cause irregular heart rhythms, which could need treatment.

 - The catheter may damage an artery, for example, the blood vessel in the groin or arm where the catheter was inserted.